In our everyday work sphere, we tend to have jobs which require our body to adapt in a certain manner.

 - Make a 25/5 principle.
 Work for 25 mins then get up physically and move around for 5 mins.

 - Instead of calling or emailing your colleague, walk over to them if they are in the same office/floor.

 - While driving, sit in a way that’s not too near or too far to reach over the wheel and gear.
-Use a rolled up towel or lumbar pad to support lower back while driving.
+Use a rolled-up towel or lumbar pad to support the lower back while driving.
 Your buttocks should fit snugly into the seat.